Sanguine-perfectionist type (NP)

-Also known as: Obsessive-compulsive personality.
-Phlegmatic-melancholic personality.
-Bovine personality.
+Also known as: Narcissistic-perfectionist personality.
+Obsessive-compulsive personality.
+Phlegmatic-melancholic or bovine personality.
 "Nervous bird" personality.
-"The quiet achiever."
+"The quiet achiever".

-Smile: Uncommon sudden warm, radiant sheepish smile, like Cheshire cat appearing in the mist.
+Smile: Uncommon sudden warm, radiant sheepish smile.
 Sometimes gingival smile (broadly exposing gums and teeth).
+The gingival smile is striking when seen, but may be rare, especially in melancholic individuals.

 Photograph: Looks at camera.
-Relaxed face; sheepish or radiant "limelight" smile.
+Relaxed face; sheepish, sometimes radiant "limelight" smile.

 Gestures: Sometimes "narcissistic arms" gesture in which the arms are extended in front of the individual, with palms up and the fingers somewhat spread apart.
 It is a pose often assumed by singers and by religious leaders when praising their gods.

 Sexuality: Tendency to promiscuity: very low.
-Tendency to ambivalence in sexual orientation: very low.
+Tendency to LGBT in sexual orientation: very low.

-Population Genetics: "The Punctilious Habitancy," having a high prevalence of NP types and very few A or PA types.
-(Examples: Switzerland, parts of China, indigenous Alaska & Yucatan).
+Population genetics: "The Punctilious Habitancy", having a high prevalence of NP types and very few A or PA types.
+Examples: Switzerland, Germany, Scandinavia, Taiwan.

-Pitfalls: Low temperament individuals can be mistaken for PA types or compliant NPA= types.
-High temperament individuals can superficially resemble NPA types.
-Also, NP types (either high or low temperament) in a position of authority can be rigid disciplinarians, inflicting severely cruel punishment, leading to the mistaken conclusion of the A trait (pseudoaggression).
-The compulsive need for "control" may be misinterpreted as the "thirst for power" characteristic of the A trait.
-In imminent psychosis the hyperactive behavior of the NP type can mimic aggressive and even sadistic behavior.
-Not all NP individuals of light skin color have a baseline sanguine (pinkish) complexion: it may tend toward pallor.
-A gingival, narcissistic smile is striking when seen, but may be rare, especially in melancholic NP individuals.
+Pitfalls: Can be mistaken for PA type or passive aggressive NPA− or NPA= type.
+High temperament individuals can superficially resemble NPA+ types.
+An NP type in a position of authority can be a rigid disciplinarian, meting out severe punishment (pseudo-aggression).
+The compulsive need for "control" may be misinterpreted as the "thirst for power".
+In imminent psychosis the hyperactive behavior of the NP type can mimic aggressive behavior.
+Not all NP individuals of light skin color have a baseline sanguine (pinkish) complexion: it may lack color.

 From Chapter 5: A model of human behavior